 by Axara Sharma | March 22, 2017 7:36 pm

 An oil massage is a time-tested method of rejuvenating the mind and healing the body.
-Numerous Ayurvedic oils available in the market can benefit our body immensely.
+There are numerous Ayurvedic oils on the market that can benefit our body immensely.

-In this post, we look at a few of these Ayurvedic wonders, their myriad benefits, and the ways to incorporate them in daily life.
+Let’s take a look at some of these Ayurvedic wonders, their myriad benefits, and the ways to incorporate them in daily life.

 1. Sesame Oil